 Parking on the paved surface of the road is not permitted per state statute and town ordinance.
 Vehicles can be parked in the right-of-way (the shoulder) on a short-term basis, but long-term storage of vehicles is prohibited by town ordinance and cannot exceed 72 hours.

 My culvert is plugged, who can I call?

 If the culvert runs under your driveway, it is your responsibility to keep it clear and in operating condition.
 If there is a culvert on your property that is in the right-of-way, we ask that you maintain this area as well.
-It is very similar to the responsibility of a city/village property owner who is required to keep an adjacent storm drain clear.
-In extreme circumstances, you should call the town hall, but if it is an emergency situation (immediate damage to persons or property), please contact Sheriff Dispatch at 356-4895.
+It is very similar to the responsibility of a city/village property owner who are required to keep an adjacent storm drain clear.
+In extreme circumstances you should call the town hall, but if it is an emergency situation (immediate damage to persons or property), please contact Sheriff Dispatch at 356-4895.